thisdot/starter.dev/starters/graphql-serverless-contentful/README.md

 `Serverless plugins` extend the Serverless Framework with new features.
 Plugins in this application include:

-- [`serverless-offline](https://github.com/dherault/serverless-offline)` - allows us to deploy our application locally to speed up development cycles.
+- [`serverless-offline`](https://github.com/dherault/serverless-offline) - allows us to deploy our application locally to speed up development cycles.
-- [`serverless-plugin-typescript`](https://github.com/graphcool/serverless-plugin-typescript) - use Typescript with zero-config
+- [`serverless-plugin-typescript`](https://github.com/graphcool/serverless-plugin-typescript) - allows the use of Typescript with zero-config.
-- [serverless-dotenv-plugin](https://github.com/infrontlabs/serverless-dotenv-plugin) - Preload function environment variables into Serverless.
+- [`serverless-dotenv-plugin`](https://github.com/infrontlabs/serverless-dotenv-plugin) - Preload function environment variables into Serverless.
--

 ### Contentful CMS